Why this fits real life

 Start with information first.
 No pressure to commit today.

-Learn how to lead parent-child music moments with rhythm, warmth, structure, and care.
+Learn how to lead parent-child music moments with beat, warmth, structure, and care.

 Real people behind the program help you understand the path, not just a download or portal.